Zapopan: Basilica of Zapopan and Virgin of Zapopan

 The Virgin of Zapopan is an image of Our Lady of the Conception which was made in Michoacán by native artisans in the early 16th century.
 The statue is 34 cm tall and made with corn stalks (caña de maiz), except for her hands which are made of wood.
 It was donated for evangelization efforts by Antonio de Segova, and carried to Zapopan by Miguel de Bolonia, who had the image tied to his body.
-Legend credits it with bringing an end to the Mixtón War in the 16th century as well as relief from epidemics that plagued Guadalajara in the 17th century, a “miracle” that was affirmed by the bishop of the area.
-It was named the “General” (La Generela) of the Army of the Three Guarantees in 1821, with the military title ratified in 1852 and 1894 by elements of the federal and state governments.
+Legend credits it with bringing an end to the Mixtón War in the 16th century as well as relief from epidemics that plagued Guadalajara in the 17th century, a "miracle" that was affirmed by the bishop of the area.
+It was named the "General" (La Generela) of the Army of the Three Guarantees in 1821, with the military title ratified in 1852 and 1894 by elements of the federal and state governments.
 It is still called by this alternate name.
 In 1919, it was crowned Queen of Jalisco by the Pope Benedict XV.

 Construction of the Basilica of Zapopan began in 1689. and finished in 1892.
 It has been modified and expanded since then.
 In front of the structure is a large atrium.
 The atrium contains bronze statues of Antonio de Segovia, who donated the image of the Virgin in the 16th century and one of Pope John Paul II, with a child dressed as a charro, who represents Jalisco.
 The facade is Plateresque and the entrances have Ionic columns and coats of arms.
 The main altar is made of marble from Carrara and Cyprus with the image of the Virgin of Zapopan in a glass case at the top.
 Another important sculpture is that of the Holy Family, which has been in the church since 1832.
 It was sculpted by Victoriano Acuña.

-In 1940 Pope Pius XII made the church a basilica.
-Part of the basilica building is dedicated to the Huichol Museum.
-The museum is dedicated to the art and culture of the Huichol people as well as some displays from the Tepehuán and Cora peoples.
+In 1940 Pope Pius XII designated the church a basilica.
+Part of the basilica building is dedicated to the Huichol Museum, which is dedicated to the art and culture of the Huichol people as well as some displays from the Tepehuán and Cora peoples.
 Another section of the basilica houses the Museum of the Virgin of Zapopan, where offerings left for the image can be seen, as well as items that have been used for its worship over the centuries.